Mental Health Occupational Therapy Fellowship Program

 To apply please email vhatamotfellowships@va.gov the following documents by April 30th

-3. One-page essay explaining why a fellowship is important to you and why you chose the VA as a fellowship site
+- One-page essay explaining why a fellowship is important to you and why you chose the JAHVA as a fellowship site

 Fellows are employed full-time by the James A. Haley Veterans’ Hospital for the year-long program.
 Applicants must be a U.S. citizen that are a graduate of an ACOTE accredited occupational therapy (OT) program and possess a current OT license (any state)/certification prior to the program start date.

-Applicants should be AOTA members and be committed to pursuing Board or Specialty Certification in the specialized area of practice.
+Applicants should be AOTA members and be committed to pursuing a career in mental health occupational therapy upon completion of the fellowship program.

 The Fellowship will be a paid position and the fellow will be eligible for health benefits, earn annual leave and sick leave, and have paid federal holidays.
 There are no tuition fees associated with this fellowship.